Work Values - Personal Values Test

-The Corporate Values Profile (CVP) is a companion to the Personal Values Assessment.
+The Corporate Values Profile (CVP) is a companion to the Personal Values test.
 It looks at a specific core values list from the job or organisation’s perspective.
-Utilising the same workplace values as the PVP, it ranks them from most to least important in relation to the requirements and expectations of the function, job, team or business domain.
+Utilising the same workplace values as the personal values assessment, it ranks them from most to least important in relation to the requirements and expectations of the function, job, team or business domain.